 until the index cycles the next time.
 Take a look

-at The Graylog index model explained for more information.
+at Index model for more information.